 During this grant cycle, SBRA received approval of its tax exempt 501(c)(3) status from the IRS, effective December 17, 2010.
 The Virginia Early Childhood Foundation helped SBRA secure the pro bono services of an attorney specializing in tax exempt organizations and completed the 501(c)(3) requirements.

 Additionally, SBRA successfully and unanimously transitioned its Leadership Council to a Board of Directors in February 2011 and established the infrastructure necessary for board governance.
 The newly formed SBRA Board of Directors adopted its Articles of Incorporation, By-laws and Conflict of Interest Policy; established board terms; and formed Executive, Finance, and Public Engagement Committees for governance and oversight.

 The Board authorized its approval to complete and file a 1023 Form: Application for Recognition of Exemption with the IRS and authorized approval to secure Directors’ & Officers’ Insurance.
 The 1023 Form was filed with the IRS in March, 2011.

-SBRA’s current program initiatives include: Al’s Pals: Kids Making Health Choices, a social and emotional development program, to preschools and early learning centers; Ages and Stages Questionnaire, a childhood developmental screening tool that identifies strengths or possible concerns and educates parents about developmental milestones; Virginia Quality, a statewide system designed to assist childcare providers in their efforts to assess and improve the quality of their services; Passport to Kindergarten, a community-based program that facilitates a connection among early learning centers, preschools, kindergarten staff, and parents to foster the kindergarten transition process; and Mixed Delivery Preschool Pilot, a public-private partnership grant designed to provide more spaces in Pre-K for low income children in our region.
+SBRA’s current program initiatives include: Al’s Pals: Kids Making Health Choices, a social and emotional development program, to preschools and early learning centers; Ages and Stages Questionnaire, a childhood developmental screening tool that identifies strengths or possible concerns and educates parents about developmental milestones; Virginia Quality, a statewide system designed to assist childcare providers in their efforts to assess and improve the quality of their services; Passport to Kindergarten, a community-based program that facilitates a connection among early learning centers, preschools, kindergarten staff, and parents to foster the kindergarten transition process; and Preschool Development Block Grant Birth to Five (PDG B-5), the pilot of the future unified early childhood system for Virginia.